Longevity Syndrome: A Condition You Actually Want!

-Every year, new diseases are being discovered and uncovered.
+Each year, new diseases are being discovered and uncovered.
 As diagnostic capabilities improve and new treatments become available, the market’s supply and demand challenges the interface of medicine versus disease.
 Although you welcome viable treatments options for your illnesses, most diagnoses are not good news.
 That is, until “longevity syndrome” came along.
-Longevity Syndrome: it’s something you want, and millions of Americans are spending billions of dollars seeking it out – and its base may be the foundation to the fountain of youth.
+Longevity Syndrome is something you want, and millions of Americans are spending billions of dollars seeking it out, as its base may be the foundation to the fountain of youth.

 Where is the fountain of youth?
 It could be in your cholesterol.

 Americans are spending billions of dollars on anti-aging, along with spending billions of dollars on cholesterol medications.
 Statins (cholesterol lowering medications) increase your risk for diabetes and Alzheimer’s disease, which ironically accelerate the aging process.